-Our ability to achieve our investment objective will depend on our ability to grow, which will depend, in turn, on our investment adviser's ability to identify, invest in and monitor companies that meet our investment criteria.
+Our ability to achieve our investment objective will depend on our ability to grow, which will depend, in turn, on Pennant Investment Advisers' ability to identify, invest in and monitor companies that meet our investment criteria.

-Accomplishing this result on a cost-effective basis will be largely a function of our investment adviser's structuring of the investment process, its ability to provide competent, attentive and efficient services to us and our access to financing on acceptable terms.
-The management team of PennantPark Investment Advisers will have substantial responsibilities under the investment advisory and management agreement.
-In order to grow, we and our investment adviser will need to hire, train, supervise and manage new employees.
+Accomplishing this result on a cost-effective basis will be largely a function of Pennant Investment Advisers' structuring of the investment process, its ability to provide competent, attentive and efficient services to us and our access to financing on acceptable terms.
+The management team of Pennant Investment Advisers will have substantial responsibilities under the investment advisory and management agreement.
+In order to grow, we and Pennant Investment Advisers will need to hire, train, supervise and manage new employees.
 However, we can offer no assurance that any such employees will contribute effectively to the work of the investment adviser, and caution you that they may also be called upon to provide managerial assistance to our portfolio companies as the principals of our administrator.
 Such demands on their time may distract them or slow our rate of investment.
 Any failure to manage our future growth effectively could have a material adverse effect on our business, financial condition and results of operations.